 2FA adds an extra layer of protection to your account in case your password is compromised.
 Read more here.

 3. Always make sure to check the domain address you are visiting: https://www.binance.com

 Many phishing sites mimic Binance’s domain or website to trick you into telling them your personal details.
 Make sure you’re visiting the real site.

 4. Don’t click links or open unknown attachments in emails

 Unless you are absolutely sure the email was sent by Binance.

-Log in to your account and head to the Account Center, then follow the instructions in the Anti-Phishing Code section.
-This code helps you ensure an email from Binance is genuine.
+Log in to your account, head to the Account Center, and follow the instructions in the Anti-Phishing Code section.
+This code helps you ensure that an email from Binance is genuine.

 Always use a wired connection if possible.
 If you must use WiFi, consider routing your traffic through a VPN.

-Please note: these tips are not exhaustive.
+Please note that these tips are not exhaustive.
 On top of the above, please exercise vigilance and educate yourself further about general online security.